stephengodbold/transaction-categoriser/README.md

 # Transaction Categoriser

 Bank Australia is awesome, but they aren't quite there when it comes to the data they provide to manage your budget.
 So, to help manage the home budget I hacked together this R script that takes a category file and performs a fuzzy string match on transaction description to your category search criteria and returns the best result as a category.
+It's a simple cobbling together of libraries that uses Jaro-Winkler distance for matching, then outputs the best category match data appended to the original transaction into the data directory for further use.

 ## How to